Active Updated

 City Council

-10. Public Works Committee discussed a recurring narrow-lot redevelopment issue where dumpsters, trailers, materials staging, and worker parking can take up street parking and constrain traffic flow and driveway access.
+10. Staff described a recurring issue on narrow-lot redevelopments where dumpsters, trailers, materials staging, and worker parking can take up street parking and constrain traffic flow and driveway access.

 Public Works Committee